natig4/WeatherDiv/README.md

 ## Usage

-1. Clone this repo, run npm install and npm run build to get the JS file
+1. Clone this repo, run npm install and npm run build to get hold of the JS file.

 2. Copy the file from the dist folder to your project.